Bonanza: Themes

-In the episode "Enter Thomas Bowers" (Season 5, Episode 30; original air date April 26, 1964), the Cartwright family helps the opera singer Bowers, an African American freedman, after he encounters prejudice while in Virginia City to perform.
+In the episode "Enter Thomas Bowers", the Cartwright family helps the opera singer Thomas Bowers, an African-American freedman, after he encounters prejudice while in Virginia City to perform.
 Bowers winds up arrested as a fugitive slave.
 At the beginning of the episode, Adam is shown to be outraged at the Supreme Court's Dred Scott v.
 Sandford decision (placing the time as 1857), which he discusses with his father.
 According to David Dortort, sponsor General Motors was anxious about the episode.
 As producer, Dortort ensured that the episode re-aired during the summer rerun seasons, though two TV stations in the South refused to air it.

-In the episode "The Wish", directed by Michael Landon, Hoss protects an African American former slave's family when confronted with racism after the American Civil War.
+In the episode "The Wish", directed by Michael Landon, Hoss protects an African-American former slave's family when confronted with racism after the American Civil War.
 In "The Fear Merchants", discrimination against Chinese immigrants who attempt to assimilate in American society is addressed.
 "The Lonely Man" presents the controversial interracial marriage between the Cartwrights' longtime Chinese chef (Hop Sing) and a white woman (Missy).